 We are very pleased that Dylan Lau – our intern here at Landaa’s Marine Discovery Centre and a student at Temasek Polytechnic in Singapore – was able to attend the symposium, and present our work and findings to fellow marine biologists.
 Dylan played a major role in the team’s rescue and rehabilitation efforts of Haita, so was perfectly placed to benefit from this excellent learning opportunity.

-Read more about Haita’s story, and watch our exciting slideshow of the rescue here at the original January article –
+Read more about Haita’s story, and watch our exciting slideshow of the rescue here –

 Our Turtle Rehabilitation Centre is currently dealing with a very unusual guest: a false killer whale !